arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-10-25-interview-maryn-mckenna-author-of-big-chicken.md

 Anderson's work is so powerful that it leads to the _first_ government-supported ban anywhere in the world for growth promoter antibiotics in food animals.
 It was passed by parliament in 1971.
 His work inspired an American scientist, Stuart Levy, who is still on faculty at Tufts University, to do similar work and a really elegant experience that’s published in 1976.
 Levy’s work inspires an _unsuccessful_ ban in the United States that is proposed but not ever actually active in 1977.

+> > _“I don’t think that concern for what is in the meat that people eat has ever gone away.”_

 The work of those two pioneering scientists really begin to get the ball rolling with alarm over antibiotic use.
 It also immediately demonstrates how _differently_ different nations are going to take this threat because England and the European Union move forward with bans on antibiotic usage in agriculture and the United States **does not for another 40 years**.

 **Ahmed:** One thing that really surprised me in the US about the practices of animal agriculture’s antibiotic usage was the practice called ‘**Acronization**’ in the book.
 This underlined the first public outcry against antibiotic usage, where the public was furious at food producers.
 How did the poultry producers justify this practice at the time?